zksx/nuzlocke/docs/README.md

 # Roadmap

 As of right now the next plan is to intergrate a website that is able to read/write to the database.
 Only mods of the stream or the stream owner themselves should be able to access the website.
+The code should also be restructed and redesigned in order to produce a more sound system.
+As of right now the biggest issue is the size of the commands.py file.

 # Help